emipa606/Aquarium/README.md

 - Added some optimizations, thanks Taranchuk!
 - Added an option for fish not aging
 - Added a "Add random fish until tank full"-option
-- Added a larger 2x2 size tank
+- Added a larger 4x4 size tank, holds 20 fish
+- Added a long 4x2 size tank, holds 10 fish
+- Added a wide 2x4 size tank, holds 10 fish
 - Added support for [Vanilla Nutrient Paste Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2920385763), as the tanks can draw meals from the pipe network to auto-feed the fish

 New graphic creators